 That thin, paper-like skin on your arms, legs, or chest isn't just another wrinkle; it's a sign of a deeper issue.
 It’s called crepey skin, and it’s incredibly frustrating because the usual fixes don't touch it.
-You've likely been told to moisturize more, but that's like painting over a crack in the wall without fixing the foundation.
-The real answer isn't found in a jar on your bathroom counter; it's about targeted nutrition.
+You've likely been told to moisturize more, but that's like painting over a crack without fixing the foundation.
+The real answer isn't in a jar; it's about targeted nutrition.
 Your skin is starving for the right nutrients to rebuild itself.
-We're going to give you the straight-up facts on which vitamin for crepey skin after 60 actually works to restore firmness.
+We'll show you which vitamin for crepey skin actually works to restore firmness, especially after 60.

 Key Takeaways